akka/akka/akka-contrib/docs/cluster-client.rst

 Note that the ``ClusterReceptionistExtension`` uses the ``DistributedPubSubExtension``, which is described in :ref:`distributed-pub-sub`.

-It is recommended to load the extension when the actor system is started by defining it in ``akka.extensions`` configuration property::
+It is recommended to load the extension when the actor system is started by defining it in the ``akka.extensions`` configuration property::

    akka.extensions = ["akka.contrib.pattern.ClusterReceptionistExtension"]